conoroshea1996/elderJsTest/src/routes/blog/use-candidate-feedback-forms-hiring.md

 ---
-title: "Why you should use candidate feedback forms when hiring"
+title: 'Why you should use candidate feedback forms when hiring'
-date: "2017-02-06"
+date: '2017-02-06'
 categories:
-  - "recruiting-strategy"
+  - 'recruiting-strategy'
-slug: "use-candidate-feedback-forms-hiring"
+slug: 'use-candidate-feedback-forms-hiring'
-seoTitle: "Feedback forms and why you should use them when hiring"
+seoTitle: 'Feedback forms and why you should use them when hiring'
-seoDescription: "Learn about how candidate feedback forms can make your hiring process more collaborative and consistent while also finding you the best candidates"
+seoDescription: 'Learn about how candidate feedback forms can make your hiring process more collaborative and consistent while also finding you the best candidates'
-author: "Rachel-Hill"
+author: 'Rachel-Hill'
-coverImage: "/images/feedback-2.png"
+coverImage: '/images/feedback-2.png'
 ---

 #### **Collaboration**